-You can send a business card via IR or as an OTA message to a compatible phone or other handheld device which supports the vCard standard.
+You can send a business card as an OTA message to a compatible phone which supports the vCard standard.

-- 1. Search for the name and phone number you want to send from the phone book, press Details and Options and select Send bus. card. - 2.
-To send the business card via IR, make sure that the other phone or the PC is set up to receive data via its IR port and select Via infrared.
+- Search for the contact you want to send from the phone book, press Details and Options and select Send bus. card. - 2.
 To send the business card as an OTA message, select Via text message.

-Speed dials
+■ Speed dials